Super Lawyers

 Cardiology/Cardiac Surgery

-• Heather Lynn Bloom: Dr. Bloom is the Director of Electrophysiology services at the Atlanta Veterans Administration Medical Center, and is an assistant professor of Medicine at Emory University School of Medicine where she teaches fellows.
-She board-certified in cardiovascular disease and clinical cardiac electrophysiology
+• Heather Lynn Bloom: Dr. Bloom is the Director of Electrophysiology Services at the Atlanta Veterans Administration Medical Center, and is an assistant professor of Medicine at Emory University School of Medicine, where she teaches fellows.
+She is board-certified in cardiovascular disease and clinical cardiac electrophysiology.

 • Bruce Charash: Board-certified in cardiovascular disease and internal medicine, Dr. Charash is a cardiologist in Westbury, New York.
 He received his medical degree from Weill Medical College of Cornell University in 1981.
 He has testified in cases involving clinical cardiology.